NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 .. note::

+    This page covers experiment tracking using :class:`LogWriters <nvflare.app_common.tracking.log_writer.LogWriter>`, which are configured and used with :ref:`executor` or :ref:`model_learner` on the FLARE-side code.
-    This page covers experiments tracking using LogWriters, however if using the Client API, please refer to :ref:`client_api` and :ref:`nvflare.client.tracking` for their experiment tracking APIs.
+    However if using the Client API, please refer to :ref:`client_api` and :ref:`nvflare.client.tracking` for adding experiment tracking to your custom training code.

 **************************************